anyaharter97/notes/reference_virt_libvirt-dbus.md

 # libvirt-dbus

-DBUS is a communication protocol
+D-Bus is a communication protocol

 There is a system bus connection which is used to communicate with system level things such as NetworkManager and processes started by systemd and a session bus connection which is dedicated to each user and communicates with user processes